Convective stability of the critical waves of an FKPP growth process

 We construct the traveling wave solutions of an FKPP growth process of two densities of particles, and prove that the critical traveling waves are locally stable in a space where the perturbations can grow exponentially at the back of the wave.
 The considered reaction-diffusion system was introduced by Hannezo et al. in the context of branching morphogenesis (Cell, 171(1):242-255.e27, 2017): active, branching particles accumulate inactive particles, which do not react.
 Thus, the system features a continuum of steady state solutions, complicating the analysis.
-We adopt a result by Faye and Holzer (J.Diff.Eq., 269(9):6559-6601, 2020) for proving the stability of the critical traveling waves, by modifying the semi-group estimates to spaces with unbounded weights.
-The novelty is that we use a Feynman-Kac formula to get an exponential a priori estimate for the tail of the PDE.
-This supersedes the need for an integrable weight.\\ \textbf{Key words}: Traveling waves, Local stability, Convective stability, Reaction-Diffusion equation, Branching particle system.\\ \textbf{MSC2020}: 35B35, 35C07, 35K57, 34E10, 92C15.\\ {* Institut für Angewandte Mathematik, Rheinische Friedrich-Wilhelms-Universität, Endenicher Allee 60, 53115 Bonn, Germany.
+We adopt a result by Faye and Holzer (J.Diff.Eq., 269(9):6559-6601, 2020) for proving the stability of the critical traveling waves, by modifying the semi-group estimates to a space with unbounded weights.
+The novelty is that we use a Feynman-Kac formula to get an exponential a-priori estimate for the left tail of the PDE, in the regime where the weight is unbounded.\\ \textbf{Key words}: Traveling waves, Local stability, Convective stability, Reaction-Diffusion equation, Branching particle system.\\ \textbf{MSC2020}: 35B35, 35C07, 35K57, 34E10, 92C15.\\ {* Institut für Angewandte Mathematik, Rheinische Friedrich-Wilhelms-Universität, Endenicher Allee 60, 53115 Bonn, Germany.
 Email: florian.kreten@uni-bonn.de.\\ This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - GZ 2047/1, Projekt-ID 390685813 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 211504053 - SFB 1060.\\ \textbf{Acknowledgements:} The author would like to thank Anton Bovier and Juan Velázquez for the discussions and their support.}